rust-cli/book/src/tutorial/packaging.md

 # Packaging and distributing a Rust tool

-If you feel confident that your program is ready to for other people to use, it is time to package and release it!
+If you feel confident that your program is ready for other people to use, it is time to package and release it!

 There are a few approaches,